EQUASHNZRKUL/Harman-X/README.md

 VGG
 ===

+Call **python VGG_all.py** to build, train, and evaluate the neural network.
+You can make your own CNN by adjusting lines 55 & 176 in VGG_all.py and making your own build function.
+Make sure they call the same build function though; you must eval and train on the same graph.

 VGG.py contains the guts of the Neural Network.
 VGG_all.py is used to train and evaluate.
 It takes a large number of arguments.

 | Flag | Default Value | Description |